Project Governance: Pillars, Roles, Principles, and Components

 • Decision gates.

-It bears repeating that communication should be concise, transparent, and timely to drive stakeholder engagement.
+Communication should be concise, transparent, and timely while meetings and reports should be balanced to ensure constant stakeholder engagement.

-Therefore, a solid project governance framework must include a risk management plan to address these project risks and issues.
+Therefore, a solid project governance framework must include a good risk management plan that defines how potential risks should be:

 • Identified,